Outer Banks, North Carolina, USA travel guide

 Money-Saving Tips

-• Rent a beach house with a kitchen and cook most of your breakfasts and some dinners to save significantly on restaurant costs.
+• Rent a beach house with a kitchen and cook most of your meals; grocery stores are plentiful.

-• Look for free activities like beachcombing, shell collecting, or simply enjoying the sunset from your rental's deck.
+• Look for free activities like beachcombing, shell collecting, and stargazing.

-• Many attractions offer family passes or discounts for children; always check before you go.
+• Many attractions offer family passes or discounts for children; always ask.

 Local Insights

-• Always respect the wild horses; keep a safe distance (at least 50 feet) and never feed them.
+• Always respect the wild horses; keep a safe distance and never feed them.

-• The tides on the Outer Banks can be strong; always swim near a lifeguard and be aware of rip currents.
+• The Outer Banks is known for its strong rip currents; always swim near a lifeguard and be aware of warning flags.

 Frequently Asked Questions

-What's the best way to get to the Outer Banks with a family?
+What's the best way to get around the Outer Banks with a family?

-Where should a family stay on the Outer Banks?
+What should we pack for a family trip to the Outer Banks?

 Ready to Make This Trip Happen?